farm-ng/amiga-dev-kit/website/docs/examples/pendant_state/README.md

 You can skip this if running the example `ssh`'d into your brain.
 :::

-To stream the `PendantState` to your laptop, by connecting with a `gRPC` client over Wifi, you must change the `host` field in `service_config.json` from localhost to your robot's name (e.g., `element-vegetable`).
+To connect with a `gRPC` client over Wifi, you must change the `host` field in `service_config.json` from localhost to your robot's name (e.g., `element-vegetable`).

-As a debugging step, ensure you can ping the amiga at that IP address.
+As a debugging step, ensure you can ping the amiga at that IP address or tailscale name with `ping element-vegetable`.

 ```json
 {